15-472/s72/README.md

 NOTE: *Spot* light power is defined as it is so that changing the `"fov"` and `"blend"` (or, for that matter, changing the type of the light to `"sphere"`) do not change the brightness of areas lit by the light.

-NOTE: It is recommended that s72 files not include non-uniform scales in the transformation of *Sphere* or *Spot* lights.
+NOTE: It is recommended that s72 files not include non-uniform scales in the transformation of lights.
 Implementations may choose to approximate non-uniform scales by a uniform scale with the same volume change.

 #### The `"limit"` Parameter.